gip58/cyclist-distance-crowdsourced/README.md

 * `stimulus_width`: width of stimuli.
 * `stimulus_height`: height of stimuli.
 * `aoi`: csv file with AOI data.
-* `only_lab`: toggle to process data from the lab experiment only.
 * `smoothen_signal`: toggle to apply filter to smoothen data.,
 * `freq`: frequency used by One Euro Filter.
 * `mincutoff`: minimal cutoff used by One Euro Filter.
 * `beta`: beta value used by One Euro Filter.
-* `dcutoff`: d-cutoff value used by One Euro Filter.
 * `font_family`: font family to be used on the figures.
 * `font_size`: font size to be used on the figures.
 * `p_value`: p value used for ttest.